kristinemlarson/gnssrefl/docs/homeworks/homework2.md

 Even though the mask was later removed, we will use 7 degrees as the minimum elevation angle for all our analysis.
 Similarly, even though the site managers later changed to enable L2C tracking, this was not the case in 2012, so here we will only use L1 data.

-Use the geoid tab at the [gnss-reflections webapp](https://gnss-reflections.org) to gather more information about the site.
+Use the geoid tab at the [gnss-reflections webapp](https://gnss-reflections.org) to gather more i nformation about the site.
 You can enter the station coordinates by hand if you know them, but since gls1 is part of a public archive provided by UNR, coordinates have been stored in the webapp.
 Just type in gls1 for the station name.
-Make a note of the station latitude, longitude, and ellipsoidal height that is returned by the webapp because you will need it later.

 **Using gnssrefl**